OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Sunstone and FireEdge
 ================================================================================

 There are several types of Sunstone deployments in an HA environment.
-The basic one is Sunstone running on each OpenNebula frontend node configured with the local OpenNebula.
+The basic one is Sunstone running on each OpenNebula Front-end node configured with the local OpenNebula.
 Only one server, the *leader* with floating IP, is used by the clients.

-It is possible to configure a load balancer (e.g. HAProxy, Pound, Apache, or Nginx) over the front-ends to spread the load (read operations) among the nodes.
-In this case, the **Memcached** and shared ``/var/tmp/`` may be required, please see :ref:`Configuring Sunstone for Large Deployments <suns_advance>`.
+It is possible to configure a load balancer (e.g. HAProxy, Pound, Apache, or Nginx) over the Front-ends to spread the load (read operations) among the nodes.
+In this case, the **Memcached** and shared ``/var/tmp/`` may be required.
+Please see :ref:`Configuring Sunstone for Large Deployments <suns_advance>`.

-To easy scale out beyond the total number of core OpenNebula daemons, Sunstone can be running on separate machines.
-They should talk to the cluster floating IP (see ``:one_xmlprc:`` in ``sunstone-server.conf``) and may also require **Memcached** and shared ``/var/tmp/`` between Sunstone and front-end nodes.
+To easily scale out beyond the total number of core OpenNebula daemons, Sunstone can be running on separate machines.
+They should talk to the cluster floating IP (see ``:one_xmlprc:`` in ``sunstone-server.conf``) and may also require **Memcached** and shared ``/var/tmp/`` between Sunstone and Front-end nodes.
 Please check :ref:`Configuring Sunstone for Large Deployments <suns_advance>`.

 FireEdge and Sunstone need to share the same ``/var/lib/one/.one/fireedge_key``.
 This is covered by the above procedure.
 Additionally, to have all provision logs available in all HA nodes (hence, available on leader change), all nodes need to share the same ``/var/lib/one/fireedge`` folder.